 Sporty things to do in Raglan

-If jumping, climbing, abseiling down waterfalls, and navigating downstream in the ancient lava flow of Mount Karioi is your thing, Reserve your canyoning adventure here. - Take a surfing lesson
+If jumping, climbing, abseiling down waterfalls, and navigating downstream in the ancient lava flow of Mount Karioi is your thing, reserve your canyoning adventure here. - Enjoy a Limestone Express kayak tour

 I know that this page was about non-surfing things to do in Raglan, but when in Rome . . .
 If you have ever thought about taking a surf lesson, Raglan is an ideal spot to give it a try.
 Reserve your lessons at Raglan Surfing School.